Double Glazing condensation problems UPVC Barnehurst Bexley

 What causes Double Glazed Condensation on the inside of the windows?

-I am often asked to fit trickle vents into the windows but I am not keen on this idea as it very rarely solves the problem and causes all the heating to flow out of the open vent plus increased noise from outside wind/traffic etc…
+I am often asked to fit trickle vents into the windows but I am not keen on this idea as it very rarely solves the problem and causes most of the heating to flow out of the open vent plus increased noise from outside wind/traffic etc…

 You can test this by leaving your small window open one inch and see if it cures the problem.